AkhileshRajbhar07/LearingKotlin/README.md

   podman-compose -p qualicharge up -d
   ```

-The rest of the setup steps (MongoDB keyfile and MySQL initialization) remain the same.
+The rest of the setup steps (MySQL initialization) remain the same.

 ---